The Japanese Chin is a toy dog breed. It has been a popular companion breed in Asia for more than a thousand years.

-This can lead to severe respiratory problems and is why brachycephalic dogs will snort, sniffle, and cough.
+This can lead to severe respiratory problems.
+Plus, it is why brachycephalic dogs will snort, sniffle, and cough.

 Japanese Chin Grooming and Feeding

-Although the Japanese Chin’s long, silky coat looks high-maintenance, it rarely mats and is fairly easy to care for.
+The Japanese Chin’s long, silky coat looks high-maintenance.
+But, it rarely mats and is fairly easy to care for.

 They require only weekly brushing to remove loose hairs.

-The Chin’s nails will grow quickly and will need to be clipped once or twice a month.
+The Chin’s nails will grow quickly.
+So, clip them once or twice a month.

 You’ll know it’s time when you can hear their nails on the floor.

-Their ears should be checked for signs of infection such as odor, redness, or swelling on a weekly basis.
+Check their ears for signs of infection, such as odor, redness, or swelling on a weekly basis.

 Like other toy breeds, the Japanese Chin is prone to periodontal disease.